eighty20results/e20r-sequences/README.md

 1. Add support for admin selected definition of when "Day 1" of content drip starts (i.e. "Immediately", "at midnight the date following the membership start", etc)
 2. Link has_access() to WP role() and membership plugin.
 3. Define own startdate value rather than rely on PMPro.
+4. Must rename plug-in to conform with Wordpress.org naming requirements.

 ##Known Issues